RESEARCH

 Here are some of the projects in which I participate(d).
 For papers that resulted from some of them, see the tab PUBLICATIONS.

 Rather than in a particular subject or model organism, I specialise in a set of research methods: agent-based modelling and computer analysis of vast volumes of data.
-My favourite field of research is the boundary of ecology and evolutionary biology.

 ADVANCED COMPUTATIONAL APPROACHES FOR THE INTEGRATIVE STUDY OF VIROLOGICAL, EPIDEMIOLOGICAL AND SOCIO-DEMOGRAPHIC DRIVERS OF INFLUENZA